 A resource request is considered successful if the status code SUCCESS is returned in each RDE.

-If the frame containing the response to the resource request contains a status code other than SUCCESS, the FTO considers that the request has failed and that no resources are being held at the target AP.
+If the frame containing the response to the resource request contains a status code other than SUCCESS, the FTO considers that the request has failed and that no resources are being held at the target FTR.

-The response from the target AP contains a RIC-Response, with the RDEs in the response indicating which resources were considered by the target AP and the setting of the status code indicating which Resource Descriptors were accepted by the AP.
+The response from the target FTR contains a RIC-Response, with the RDEs in the response indicating which resources were considered by the target FTR and the setting of the status code indicating which Resource Descriptors were accepted by the target FTR.

 The RDE Identifier field in the RDE enables the FTO to match the response with the RDE in the request.
 The value of the Status Code field is interpreted as follows: